GOLF NEWS

 • If your team hits a shot on the green, each player usually plays within a putter’s head of where the ball came to a stop.
 This is the fairest way to ensure that every team member gets the best position to putt, while also keeping the game fair.

-• If your team hits a shot off the green, you must play your golf ball within a scorecard’s length of where the ball came to a stop.
+• If your team hits a shot off the green, you must play your golf ball within a scorecard’s length of where the ball stopped.

 • If you hit into a hazard — such as water or a bunker — every team member should play their shot within one golf club length of where the original shot came to a rest.